lerer-veracode/Veracode-manual-for-GitHub/README.md

 ### Options for Pipeline scan baseline
 Pipeline scan provides the ability to use baseline acting as the "approved mitigations" or accepted risk level which instruct the Pipeline Scan to return finding other than the ones in the provided baseline.

-It can be useful is to re-base the Baseline file after approving a Pull Request - "if we __OK__ to look at it as an `Approval` for accepting security risk going into certain (main/master) branches."
+It can be useful to re-base the Baseline file after approving a Pull Request

-#### Commit Baseline into a Repository
+> Only if we __OK__ to look at Pull Request approval also as an __`Approval`__ for accepting security risk going into certain (main/master) branches.

-One option to handle such a rebase is to commit the baseline as a file in the repository.
-The advantage in this step is to provide the file to the developers working with the code and synchronize the baseline to their local repository.
+An option to handle such a rebase is to commit the baseline as a file in the repository.
+The advantage in this option is to have the baseline file available to developers working with the code and synchronize the baseline with their local cloned repository.

 <details>
 <summary>Example - commit baseline file after Approved Pull request to main/master</summary>